 Many of our primary students enjoy having a special guest join them occasionally for lunch in the school cafeteria.
-You are welcome to come any day for lunch and if desired, your student may choose one friend to join them at the guest table.
-You are always welcome to sit at the regular table with everyone.
-Adult lunches are \$3.10.
+You are welcome to come any day for lunch and if desired.
+We do ask that you limit your visits to once per week.
+We will have a table set aside for parent-lunch visits.
+Adult lunches are \$3.20.